 - A simple multithreaded Python GUI and microcontroller firmware for network control of an 80kW power supply

-- Embedded MAVLink communications to QGroundControl for robot remote control and telemetry.
+- Embedded MAVLink communications to QGroundControl for teleoperation and telemetry.

 - Reproducible data analysis and reporting workflows using Jupyter Notebooks

 - Magnetic field analysis and visualization in Matlab.